rrcomtech/hpi-ii-project-2022/README.md

 # Task 2
 Crawl the "Voting Rights Proportions" dataset in two steps:
 1. Crawl the general data for each letter of the alphabet starting with letter `a` including a bafin-id, name, domicile and country for each company.
-2. Crawl detail data for each company that was returned during the first step including data for each issuer of a company: bafin-id, name, domicile, country, publishing data and their voting rights split up into three categories of german law paragraphs [1] §33 and §34, [2] §38 and [3] §39.
+2. Crawl detail data for each company that was returned during the first step including data for each issuer of a company: bafin-id, name, domicile, country, publishing data and their voting rights split up into three categories of german law paragraphs: [1] §33 and §34, [2] §38 and [3] §39.

 The second step will only be executed when crawling in detail mode.
 Furthermore, our system provides the ability to additionally store the data in a csv file.
 Both can be indicated when starting the crawler with the command below: